Do Go On - 448 - The Curse of the Lottery Winner

 Initially, he wouldn't let her answer, but eventually she convinced him if he didn't,

-It's like, there'll be suss if you don't answer the phone.
+It was like, they'll be suss if you don't answer the phone.

 So she goes, I'm going to answer the phone.